TL;DR

 | The Exeter | Specialist focus & flexible underwriting | The self-employed and those with more complex medical histories. |

 Important Note: The "best" provider is entirely subjective and depends on your personal needs, location, and budget.
 What works for one person may be unsuitable for another.
-This is why a whole-of-market comparison from a broker is so valuable.
+This is why a panel-based comparison from a broker is so valuable.

 Common Pitfalls and Mistakes to Avoid